Skip past navigation to main part of page

 For some users, the array of weights on the dataset may seem confusing.
 This section provides examples of when it would be appropriate to use the different types of weights.

 If you want to make inferences about the Australian population from frequencies or cross–tabulations of the HILDA sample then you will need to use weights.
 If you are only using information collected during the wave 4 interviews (either at the household level or person level) then you would use the wave 4 cross–section weights.
 Similarly, if you are only using wave 3 information, then you would use the wave 3 cross–section weights, and so on.
-If you want to infer how people have changed across the five years between waves 1 and 6, then you would use the longitudinal weights for waves 1 through 6.
+If you want to infer how people have changed across the five years between waves 1 and 6, then you would use the longitudinal weights for the balanced panel from waves 1 to 6.

 The following five examples show how the various weights may be used to answer questions about the population: